5596 PA-309 Center Valley, PA 18034

 Aftercare for a Tooth Extraction

-Having a tooth extracted can be a daunting experience, but the healing process doesn’t have to be.
-Proper aftercare plays a vital role in ensuring a smooth recovery, minimizing pain, and reducing the risk of complications such as infection or dry socket.
-Whether you’ve had a simple tooth extraction or a more complex surgical procedure, knowing what to expect and how to care for the extraction site can make all the difference.
+It can feel daunting if you need a tooth extracted, but it doesn’t have to be!
+Proper aftercare will ensure a smooth recovery, minimize pain, and reduce the risk of complications such as infection or dry socket.
+Whether you’ve had a simple tooth extraction or a more complex surgical procedure, knowing what to expect and how to care for the treated site can make all the difference.
+Dr. Matthew Lang can give you tips following a tooth extraction in Center Valley, PA, at Center Valley Dental.

 The First 24 Hours

 The first day following a tooth extraction is critical for forming a blood clot, which protects the bone and nerve endings in the empty socket.
-Immediately after the procedure, your dentist will place a gauze pad over the extraction site and instruct you to bite down gently.
-This pressure helps to slow the bleeding and initiate clot formation.
+Immediately after the procedure, our dentist will place a gauze pad over the extraction site and instruct you to bite down gently.
+This pressure slows the bleeding and helps the blood clot form.

-Some discomfort is expected after a tooth extraction, but it should be manageable with over-the-counter or prescribed pain medications.
-Your dentist will likely recommend ibuprofen or acetaminophen, depending on your specific needs and medical history.
+You may feel discomfort after your extraction, but it should be manageable with over-the-counter or prescribed pain medications.
+Our dentist will likely recommend ibuprofen or acetaminophen, depending on your specific needs and medical history.
 It’s best to take the first dose before the anesthesia wears off to stay ahead of the pain.

 Swelling typically peaks around the second or third day and should gradually subside afterward.
-In addition to cold compresses, keeping your head elevated and avoiding salty or spicy foods can help minimize swelling.
-If your pain intensifies instead of improving after a few days, or if you notice signs of infection such as fever, increased swelling, or foul-tasting discharge, contact your dentist promptly.
+Use a cold compress, keep your head elevated and avoid salty or spicy foods to minimize swelling.

 Eating and Drinking After Extraction